Lavochkin La-9

-The Lavochkin La-9 (NATO reporting name Fritz) was a Soviet fighter aircraft produced shortly after World War II.
+The Lavochkin La-9 (NATO reporting name Fritz) is a Soviet fighter aircraft produced shortly after World War II.
 It was one of the last piston engined fighters to be produced before the widespread adoption of the jet engine.

 Development

 La-9 represents a further development of the Lavochkin La-126 prototype.
 The first prototype, designated La-130 was finished in 1946.
 Similarity to the famous Lavochkin La-7 was only superficial – the new fighter had an all-metal construction and a laminar flow wing.
 Weight savings due to elimination of wood from the airframe allowed for greatly improved fuel capacity and four-cannon armament.
 Mock combat demonstrated that the La-130 was evenly matched with the La-7 but was inferior to the Yakovlev Yak-3 in horizontal planes.
 The new fighter, officially designated La-9, entered production in August 1946.
 A total of 1,559 aircraft were built by the end of production in 1948.